Sdybala/midterm-assignment/Faster R-CNN/Readme.md

 How to use:

 1.install tensorflow, preferably GPU version.
+The python version I use is Python 3.5.

 2.Checkout this branch